 SMALL TOWN FEEL, FULL SERVICE FIRM

-Though we may be considered a small firm by some standards, our fourteen attorney law firm provides a full range of legal services for the Southern Indiana and Louisville Metro Area.
+Though we may be considered a small firm by some standards, our thirteen attorney law firm provides a full range of legal services for the Southern Indiana and Louisville Metro Area.
 Lorch Naville Ward has the resources and experience to handle even the most complex litigation, while also maintaining a close working relationship with our clients and making sure that our clients’ satisfaction, not our own, is the top priority.
 Our attorneys will work diligently to provide you with the best possible solution to your legal problem in an efficient and competent manner.

 OUR FIRM’S HISTORY: A FAMILY TRADITION